wilsonmar/drones/proposal.md

 Here are the specific stragies which drive the innovative design:

-STRATEGY 1: Flying vertically up and down would avoid obstacles better that flying horizontally.

-STRATEGY 2: The drone's flight path is based on a prioritized list of possible targets and <strong>flight paths</strong>, which the drone flies to in order.
+STRATEGY 1: The drone's flight path is based on a <strong>prioritized list</strong> of possible targets and <strong>flight paths</strong>, which the drone flies to in order.
 The destination of highest likelihood (based on results of object recognition) is at the top of the list.

+STRATEGY 2: <strong>Flying vertically</strong> up and down would avoid obstacles better that flying horizontally.

 STRATEGY 3: The drone operates <strong>autonomously</strong>,
 but can be aided by additional input from powerful machine-learning servers